alexchoi330/Calculator-Android-App/README.md

 - ubuntu used, vscode used
 - to convert python file main.py to apk (android app installation file), i used Buildozer to build the apk file.

+- Todo:
+-   need to upload onto app store so it's downloadable to public